wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

      });
    ```

-1. Use find's filter parameter instead of chaining a `.filter()`
+1. Use find's filter parameter instead of a chained `.filter()`

-   In this case, because our filter condition is simple, we can replace `.fitler()` with a filter parameter on `.find()`.
+   In this case, because our filter condition is simple, we can replace `.filter()` with a filter parameter on `.find()`.
 You can do this when you're filtering by equality matching nested properties.
-If you're doing something fancier (or want to debug each path) you may need to stick with `.filter()`.
+If you're doing something fancier (like filtering to multiple possible values) you may need to stick with `.filter()`.

    ```diff
    root